-Before surgery, a non-invasive ultrasound is carried out of both eyes.
+Before surgery, a non-invasive test is carried out of both eyes.
 It is painless and lasts about 20 minutes.
 The test measures the dimensions of the eyes.
 Formulae are used to calculate the strength of the lens implant.
-Patients should not wear soft contact lenses for 48 hours before the test (or 5 days before the test for hard gas permeable contact lenses).
-In our practice, the biometry test is carried out at Moorfields Eye Hospital.

 No, you will have two separate operations.
 The second one will be scheduled when recovery from the first is complete.
 It is very rare in the USA or the UK to operate on both eyes at the same time (as there are concerns about the risk of introducing infection to both eyes).

 You will need to report to the hospital 2-3 hours before surgery.
 You will report to the nursing staff who will take a medical history, record any medications you take, and enquire about any allergies.
 Your blood pressure will be measured, and dilating drops will be put in the eye – these dilate the pupil to allow the surgeon to access the cataract.
 Mark will visit you, and answer any additional questions you may have.
 You will also be asked to sign a consent form, and Mark will mark the forehead above the eye to be operated on.
 You will then be asked to change into a gown.